Call Today to Get Started With Your Visa!

 Adjusting Status

-Individuals already living inside the United States can seek to change their status as a child of a United States citizen.
-Parents may adjustment their status by following the steps below:
+Individuals already living in the United States can seek to change their status as a child of a United States citizen.
+Parents may adjust their status by following the steps below:

 Much like consular processing, an applicant seeking to change his or her status must have their U.S. citizen parent submit immigration petition Form I-130, Petition for Alien Relative to the USCIS in order to stay permanently in the United States.